reduxjs/redux/docs/FAQ.md

 <a id="organizing-state-non-serializable"></a>
 ### Can I put functions, promises, or other non-serializable items in my store state?

 It is highly recommended that you only put plain serializable objects, arrays, and primitives into your store.
-It’s *technically* possible to insert non-serializable items into the store, but doing so can break the ability to persist and rehydrate the contents of a store.
+It's *technically* possible to insert non-serializable items into the store, but doing so can break the ability to persist and rehydrate the contents of a store.

 #### Further information